secware-debug/Secure-File-Transfer/readme.md

 NOTES:

 1. The module supports the sending and checking of files of any length, regardless of system memory.
-However, the Python implementation of AES encryption and SHA hashing is not as efficient as it would be in a lower level langauge such as C or C++.
+However, the Python implementation of AES encryption and SHA hashing is not as efficient as it would be in a lower level language such as C or C++.
 As such, the time involved for cryptographic operations on larger files can be long.
 During tests, the process took around 5 minutes to complete on a 1GB video file.